hyprland-community/pyprland/README.md

 Check the [wiki](https://github.com/hyprland-community/pyprland/wiki) for more information.

+# 1.4.3 (WIP)

+- more resilient to slowly starting scratchpads

 # 1.4.2

 - [two new options](https://github.com/hyprland-community/pyprland/wiki/Plugins#size-optional) for scratchpads: `position` and `size` - from @iliayar